top of page

 If you suspect a blocked sewer line based on any of these signs, it is essential to address the issue promptly.
 Many homeowners ignore blocked drain symptoms in the hope the issue may correct itself however sewer line blockages normally do not go away on their own and if ignored can escalate leading to much bigger drain issues, significant sewer pipe and property damage, health hazards, increased drain clearing costs or drains becoming unclearable if left untreated.

-What Is a Drain Waste Blockage?
+What Is a Sewer Waste Blockage?

 Provided your drains are in good working condition with no structural damage, defects, broken or cracked pipes you will not have any tree roots growing into your sewer pipes underground.
 This means the blockage will only consist of backed-up waste material inside your sewer line such as sewage, faeces, toilet paper, kitchen grease or food waste, sanitary or personal items, paper towels, solid laundry waste, wet wipes, or other small objects flushed down into your sewer system.
 Generally, this solid waste matter blocking the drain has simply accumulated inside the sewer line in one location, is not attached to anything, is easy to clear and only requires one or two passes with a water jet using high-pressure penetrating and flushing nozzles to break up and liquify the blockage which clears the drain by flushing the waste downstream to the Sydney Water Sewer Main Line.
 A single CCTV drain camera inspection is only required to confirm a clear drain.